Srivedya Gurazada

 Srivedya Gurazada (born 15 August 2002) is an American badminton player.
 She trains at the Chetan Anand Badminton Academy in Hyderabad.
 She formerly represented India and won her first BWF title in women's doubles at Mexico Open in 2021.

 Achievements

-BWF World Tour (1 runners-up)
+BWF World Tour (1 runner-up)

 The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tour is divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300 and the BWF Tour Super 100.